Skip to main content

 Subscribe on BigQuery

 Arbitrum is a Layer 2 scaling solution for Ethereum.
 We currently provide blocks, transactions, and traces for Arbitrum's flagship network, Arbitrum One.
+This public dataset is maintained by our partners at Goldsky.

 For example, to get the average gas per transaction for each block on Arbitrum One on September 1st, 2024: